geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 ## Creating a Heroku Application

 Before we can deploy we need to create an application on Heroku.
 You can do this via the Heroku web application or via the CLI.
-First you need to log in.
+First, you need to log in.

 ```sh
 heroku login